About Your Trip

 Tipping is, of course, a personal decision, and is not required.
-Some of our guests choose to reward exceptional service and use the following guidelines (per person/per day):
+Some of our guests choose to reward exceptional service and use the following guidelines (quoted in US Dollars):

 - Hotel Bellmen: A baggage handling tip for two pieces of luggage per person is included in your tour for all hotels shown on your itinerary, unless otherwise stated